seb-hall/UniversalUI-Old/README.md

 - completely platform-independant core framework
 - native performance and integration on all supported platforms
-- highly consistent and flexible interface design
+- highly consistent and flexible design
+- hardware acceleration for high performance on all systems

 <br>